k-kitai/metabbo/README.md

 # metabbo

-This package defines minimal interface required for any surrogate model for black-box optimization (BBO).
+This package defines minimal interface required of surrogate models for black-box optimization (BBO).

+# How to install

+On the top directory of this repository, run `pip install . --user`